Cruel, perverse, repulsive, sacrilegious, and vulgar, The Devils dramatises a gruesome historical incident that occurred in the 17th century.

-Cardinal Richelieu (Christopher Logue) and his power-hungry entourage seek to take control of 17th-century France but need to destroy Father Grandier (Oliver Reed) – the priest who runs the small but well-fortified town of Loudun and prevents them from exerting total control.
+Cardinal Richelieu (Christopher Logue) and his power-hungry entourage seek to take control of France but need to destroy charismatic priest Father Urbain Grandier (Oliver Reed) who runs the small but well-fortified town of Loudun and prevents them from exerting total control.

-Father Grandier falls in love with and illicitly marries Madeleine (Gemma Jones), much to the fury of Sister Jeanne (Vanessa Redgrave), the sexually repressed hunchback Mother Superior of the convent, who – seeking revenge – accuses Grandier of sorcery.
+Father Grandier falls in love with and illicitly marries Madeleine (Gemma Jones), much to the fury of Sister Jeanne of the Angels (Vanessa Redgrave), the hunchback Mother Superior of the convent, who is sexually fixated on Father Grandier and – seeking revenge – accuses him of sorcery.

-Grandier’s political enemies then set out to destroy him by painting him as a warlock in control of a devil-possessed nunnery.
-A mad witch-hunter is brought in to gather evidence against the priest, ready for the big trial.
+Grandier’s political enemies then set out to destroy him by painting him as a warlock in control of a devil-possessed nunnery and sadistic witch-hunter Father Pierre Barre (Michael Gothard) is brought in to gather evidence against the priest, ready for the big trial.

 Predictably for a Ken Russell film, it’s the sex life of the priest, the writhing of the nuns, the crunch of breaking bones and the sizzling of the flames which dominate.
 For once, though, Russell’s surreal hallucinogenic style matches his frenzied material.

-When Cardinal Richelieu is trying to persuade the King (Graham Armitage) that while the provincial towns of France remain fortified the power of the central State is incomplete, his royal puppet is engaged in firing off a series of pistols at some unseen target, each shot followed by sycophantic applause.
-It turns out to be a group of protestants dressed as crows, released from wicker cages and picked off as they try to flap across a stretch of lawn to safety.
+When Cardinal Richelieu is trying to persuade King Louis XIII (Graham Armitage) that while the provincial towns of France remain fortified the power of the central state is incomplete, his royal puppet is engaged in firing off a series of pistols at some unseen target, each shot followed by sycophantic applause.
+It turns out to be a group of protestants dressed as blackbirds, released from wicker cages and picked off as they try to flap across a stretch of lawn to safety.

 While it is not recorded whether Louis XIII did actually amuse himself by dressing up heretics and taking potshots at them, it is more or less certain that he was homosexual.
 It is highly doubtful, however, that he behaved as Graham Armitage behaves under Russell’s direction, like a drag queen in an East End pub.